TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 <a name="mat2"></a>
 ### Training materials: Archival; Sharing; Making re-use possible

 Training materials developed ahead for a specific training event have a survival issue.
-If they reflect too much of a conne ction to other parts of the event they tend to loose autonomy.
+If they reflect too much of a connection to other parts of the event, they tend to loose autonomy.
 It also happens that true autonomy is not there if the materials are used out of the original environment, for example slides may not work without a narration (audio).

 Designing and producing quality training materials (presentations, exercises, support texts, instructions, worked results, etc.) involve a lot of work.
 It is a pity not to make specific efforts to create them with autonomy (self sufficiency) in mind.
 They should be properly stored  (and backed-up) and made available in referenceable public repositories.